Exercises – Short Day#

 and

-Note that we have not necessarily been given the principal argument of the numbers, but only an argument.
+Note that we haven’t necessarily been given the principal argument of the numbers, just an argument.

 Determine the principal argument of the numbers.